swisskala/ATCwatch-P8b/README.md

 **menu_Home.h**

-Added Battery Voltage next to Percentage, refrehsing in 30s intervall
+Added Battery Voltage next to Percentage, refrehsing in 30s intervall (not finished yet, still shown double on top and bottom)

 ---------------------------------------------------------------------